WebAssembly/gc/proposals/gc/wob/README.md

 module ::=
   imp;* dec;*
 ```

+Notes:

-A module executes by executing all contained declarations in order.
-For simplicity, there is no access control beyond using blocks, that is, all top-level declarations are exported.
+* A module executes by executing all contained declarations in order.

+* For simplicity, there is no access control beyond using blocks, that is, all top-level declarations are exported.

-Imports are loaded eagerly and recursively.
+* Imports are loaded eagerly and recursively.
 When an import specifies a qualifying identifier `M`, then all names from the import list are renamed to include the prefix `M_` -- this is a hack to avoid the introduction of name spacing constructs.

+* With batch compilation, modifying a module generally requires recompiling its dependencies, otherwise Wasm linking may fail.

 ### Prebound Identifiers